DDM-Lab/janus/administration.md

 For security reasons even with root privileges, it is impossible to look up a user’s current password.
 If a user forgets their password, or it is compromised, we must change it to a new one.
 This is easy, and is similar to how a user changes their own password, the main difference is by running as root we no longer have to type their old password to set a new one.
-If the user’s username is `frdo`, simply run
+If the user’s username is `frodo`, simply run

     sudo passwd frodo